UrkelLabs/brontide/README.md

 # Usage

-Currently Rust-Brontide requires the nightly version of rust to compile.
-This crate makes heavy usage of futures 0.3 as well as the new async/await syntax.
+A majority of Rust-Brontide is available on stable Rust.
+When compiling on stable, we export the main Brontide struct.
+In order for ease of use, we have also included a Brontide Stream structure that handles incoming and outgoing sockets.
+This feature requires nightly as it makes heavy use of async/await and futures.
 These will be stable in 1.37 which should be released early August, at which point we will remove the nightly requirement.